Technology @ JHS

 Lots of reasonable keyboards are available.
 Look and feel are important, as well as the fact that your student may be carrying it daily in their backpack.
 For those students with large hands, they may find a separate full size keyboard easier to use.
 Recently added mouse and trackpad support adds more reason to explore this option.
 Note that one of the new Apple smart keyboards does support iPad; however it is not an appropriate case, as it does not cover the corners.

 - Sparin Keyboard - Apple like design in an economical keyboard

 A stylus is used to write or draw on the iPad screen.
-Although fingers can be used on the screen, they are not as accurate as a stylus can be.
+Although fingers can be used on the screen, they are not as accurate and efficient as a stylus can be.
 Make sure you get a stylus that is compatible with the iPad and will not damage the screen.
 Pay particular attention to the length of the stylus as the come in sizes from 2" to 7", get one long enough to be held comfortably by your student.
 For some a 3-4" stylus is fine.
 For some of the older students with larger hands, a 7" stylus is more appropriate.
-As of the iPad 2018, you may also use the Apple Pencil Stylus as well as the Logitech Crayon (to be released).
+As of the iPad 2018, you may also use the Apple Pencil Stylus as well as the Logitech Crayon.

 - Jot Pro - highly accurate and more costly.
 We've had mixed results with these stylus, but they are a step up accuracy-wise.